hapax/hapax.github.io/assets/emcc.md

 the latter is usually called a "clock".
 The light travels between two points a distance $\Delta x$ apart in time $\Delta t$, so the speed is $c = \Delta x/\Delta t$.
-But we can rewrite this suggestively as
+We can rewrite this suggestively as

 $$
 s^2(\Delta x, \Delta t) = \Delta x^2 - c^2 \Delta t^2 = 0.
 $$

 The analogy is hopefully clear.
+The ratio between units of $x$ and units of $t$ is given by $c$.
-Let's assume $s^2(\Delta x, \Delta t)$ obeys a version of Pythagoras’ theorem for *spacetime*, meaning that the value of the expression does not change when we speed up or slow down.
+The expression $s^2(\Delta x, \Delta t)$ defines a "spacetime length", obeying a "spacetime Pythagoras' theorem" which means that $s^2$ does not change even when we speed up or slow down.
-The "spacetime length" $s^2 = 0$ is invariant under a change of speed.
+In particular, $s^2 = 0$ for a light ray whatever speed we measure at, and hence the speed of light is always $c$.

 #### Dilation and contraction